 The architecture is beautiful, as many buildings have the characteristic Art Nouveau style, and you can really get a magical experience by visiting Aveiro.

-It is one of the top tourist destination in Portugal.
+It is one of the top tourist destinations in Portugal.
 Even though Aveiro is not really known by most foreigners, lots of Portuguese people go there on weekend trips and longer holidays, so Aveiro gets its fair share of domestic tourists.

 The town itself is relatively small with just shy of 80,000 inhabitants.
 Yet it has some great attractions, a comfortable climate, and a really nice vibe.
 We highly recommend you to spend a few days in Aveiro.

-You can easily go there from Coimbra – if you take the high-speed train (Alfa Pendular) it is a direct connection and it only takes a half hour to get there.
+You can easily go there from Coimbra – if you take the high-speed train (Alfa Pendular) it is a direct connection and it only takes a half-hour to get there.
 If you take the InterCity train, the trip takes around an hour.
-By car it will take you around 50 minutes through the A1 motorway.
+By car, it will take you around 50 minutes through the A1 motorway.

 Figueira da Foz

 Figueira da Foz is directly west of Coimbra and is the main coastal city of the region.
 Located at the mouth of the Mondego River which also runs through Coimbra, there is a distance of approximately 40 kilometers between the two cities.
-That makes it a fairly quick daytrip – and a trip that is highly worth making.
+That makes it a fairly quick day trip – and a trip that is highly worth making.